-Many of the residential real estate loans underwritten by the Company conform to the underwriting requirements of MPF, Fannie Mae or other secondary market aggregators to allow the bank to resell loans in the secondary market.
+Many of the residential real estate loans underwritten by the Company conform to the underwriting requirements of Mortgage Partnership Finance (MPF), Fannie Mae or other secondary market aggregators to allow the bank to resell loans in the secondary market.

 Servicing rights are retained on many, but not all, of the residential real estate loans sold in the secondary market.
 The lending policy references compliance with the interagency appraisal and evaluation guidelines effective December 2010.
+Mortgage servicing rights are considered not significant as of December 31, 2015 and 2014.